usuaero/AirfoilDatabase/docs/source/installation.md

 ## Prerequisites

- AirfoilDatabase runs on Python 3 and the following Python packages are required:

-* numpy
-* scipy
-* pytest
-* pandas
-* matplotlib

 ### Getting Python

 If you do not have Python installed on your machine, it can be downloaded from [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).